Forget the Medical Chatbots. Let’s use AI to Fix Healthcare Administration.

 A significant portion of clerical overhead is spent managing documents, including responding to medical records requests, triaging incoming documents, and completing medical and administrative forms.

 - Chart Extraction: A law firm requests medical records for a patient.
 Practice staff need to identify the patient and excise sensitive information from the medical records (e.g., mental health history).
 Then they need to mail or fax the records and generate an invoice.

 - Document Triage: During a 30 minute period, six specialist reports, two radiology reports, and twenty medication refill requests arrive via fax.
 Practice staff have to classify each document (CT scan or CT angiogram?), triage what's time sensitive, and route each document to the correct patient's chart, often by matching names and dates of birth.
 If a name or date of birth is inaccurate, they have to destroy the document, contact the sender, and request a new set of records to avoid a HIPAA violation.
 If the fax is illegible, they have to contact the sender to have the document re-sent.

 - Form Generation: A patient needs their PCP to complete a four-page FMLA form, a referral for FSA reimbursement, or a back to school form.
 Support staff take a pass at filling out the form, and pass it to the PCP to complete the clinical components.

 In addition to lowering the cost of care, automating clerical aspects of physician practices would help reduce errors, speed up access to care, and shift our spending to higher-impact roles — reskilling medical billers as care navigators, home health aides, and health coaches.
-In addition, there are countless more clinically-focused AI opportunities, such as augmenting population health outreach, extracting relevant clinical data from medical records, and facilitating care coordination.
+Moreover, there are countless clinically-focused AI opportunities, such as augmenting population health outreach, extracting relevant clinical data from medical records, and facilitating care coordination.

 So, chatbots might be fun, but there's probably a real business to be built automating the clerical operating system of the medical economy.